 A scavenger hunt is also an exceptional opportunity for cross-department interaction.
-Consider reaching out to managers' from other departments, and creating groups of employees who don't often get to work together.
+Consider reaching out to managers from other departments and creating groups of employees who don't often get to work together.

-12. No Smiling
+53. No Smiling

 This game is simple and meant to energize your team.
 Get your colleagues in a circle and ask one volunteer to sit or stand in the middle.
 Tell the volunteer that they can not laugh or smile, regardless of what happens.
-Then have each other colleague take turns telling the volunteer a work-appropriate joke.
+Then have each other colleagues take turns telling the volunteer a work-appropriate joke.

 The goal of the volunteer is to hear a joke from every colleague around the circle, while the goal of the other team members is to make the volunteer laugh.